schell/teleform/README.md

 ## alpha

 This software is super-alpha!
 It pretty much works, but I wouldn't base your corp on it, unless you're a computer cowboy like me.
+Yeehaw!